Acromegaly is an infrequently diagnosed but treatable hormonal or endocrine disorder that is due to having too much growth hormone in the body.

 ‘Megaly’ comes from the Greek word for great, meaning enlarged.
 So acromegaly literally means ‘large extremities’.

 Acromegaly and gigantism are two different conditions.
-As a general rule acromegaly occurs in adults and gigantism occurs in children and adolescents.
+As general rule acromegaly occurs in adults and gigantism occurs in children and adolescents.

 Both are rare diagnoses and are due to having excess levels of growth hormone in the body.